Alcoholism Treatment in Atlanta, Georgia

 Like many people, you may have good reasons for not wanting to attempt recovery through a 12-step treatment program.
 Although many aspects of 12-step programs are widely regarded as being absolutely crucial for everyone who suffers from addictions to alcohol or drugs, the truth is that many of them pose problems for people.
 For example, 12-step programs require those in recovery to rely on a “higher power,” but some folks are not interested in religious-based treatment.
 Mindfulness-based substance abuse treatment programs like those offered by Centered Recovery Programs are completed secularized.

 Another aspect of 12-step recovery that is problematic for many is the idea that alcoholism is an “incurable disease.”
-Alternative treatment programs, including mindfulness-based programs, are based on the philosophy that people can fully recover from their addictions and can go on to lead fully, happy lives without the “addict” label following them around.
+Alternative treatment programs, including mindfulness-based programs, are based on the philosophy that people can fully recover from their addictions and can go on to lead full, happy lives without the “addict” label following them around.

 If all of this sounds good to you, you may be an ideal candidate for mindfulness-based alcoholism treatment through Centered Recovery Programs.
 We are ready to help, so take the first step by giving us a call today.